NickCL2/ultimate-posts-widget/readme.txt

 = 2.0.2 =
 * Reverts back to using `widget_title` filter
 * Fixes number of posts setting to allow unlimited amounts
+* Adds instance and widget ID variables to filters for more control

 = 2.0.1 =
 * Fixes issue loading multiple widgets on the same page and using the same template